pmeeny/CI-MS4-LoveRugby/README.md

 Number | Feature
  ------------ | ------- |
+1 | Sub categories within a category |
-1 | Social sharing of a memory on facebook, twitter  |
+1 | Sub categories within a category |

 # Technologies Used
 ## Languages